ivaniskandar/shouko/README.md

   This feature needs `WRITE_SECURE_SETTINGS` permission granted manually with ADB or root.
 A guide to grant this permission is available in the app.

+- **APK-DM Installer**

+  If a given APK contains a Baseline Profile, it will be transcoded into a DexMetadata (DM) file and installed alongside the APK.
+This results in a best app performance possible from the first launch, without needing to wait the system to run the background dex optimizer.

 Accessibility Service
 ----------